Financial Poise

 • Compensate its employees or agents for solicitation or sale of securities

-• Hold, manage or handle an investor’s funds or securities
+• Hold, manage, or handle an investor’s funds or securities

 Why does this matter for investors?
 Under some state laws, investors who invest in a company that has used an unregistered broker-dealer may have a private right of rescission, potentially leading the company to face an obligation to return investment capital that it received (and may have already spent).